 A: No, but please feel free to include it on your CV, if you wish.
 Some offices may require your GMAT scores in advance of your first round interview.

 Q: I understand I can apply for up to three BCG offices at once.
 How does this process work?

 A: BCG has more than 90 offices worldwide, and many recruit regularly from LBS.
 When you submit your application through the dedicated LBS online link, it is pooled directly to screening teams in the offices you specify you would like to work.
-These teams will then review your application in parallel and advise the LBS International recruiting team whether or not that office would like to invite you to a first-round interview.
+These teams will then consider your application in order of your marked preferences and advise the LBS International recruiting team whether or not they would like to invite you to a first-round interview.
 You will interview for one office only.

 Q: Do I need to speak the local languages of the offices I am applying to?

 A: In almost all circumstances, yes.
 Only on very rare occasions are BCGers able to work in a region where they do not speak the local language.
 Please visit the application process page for more information regarding what languages are required for each office.

 Q: I’m interested in lots of BCG offices.
 How do I narrow my choice to just three?